 This is my first fanfic in many years; So please be kind.

 Note: The timeline for Harry Potter and Sherlock have been changed for this fic.
 This story takes place in 2008, Set in the beginning of POA (3rd year) for Harry Potter and season one of Sherlock (Right after The Blind Banker).

 Harry remembered exactly when it started.
 His fascination with how the world worked.

-Dudley, however, did do something.
-He grabbed it from Harry, tossed it to the ground and stomped down hard on it.
-He broke the little plastic toy into pieces.
-He had a laugh with his friends and left Harry to his misery.
-Harry picked up the broken pieces.
-After a moment or two of tinkering around, he had figured out that the main part of the noise maker was still intact.
-After breaking away a bit more of the plastic on the sides off and fiddling with it a bit more; He got the noise maker to work again.
+Dudley was having his 6th birthday party.
+Harry had gotten a hold of one of the noise makers that all the other children had.
+A little plastic thing, not even worth a pound.
+It made a funny noise when you blew into it.
+Aunt Petunia was livid when she saw he had gotten one of the toys.
+But there had been other people around.
+She couldn't do anything about in front of company.
+But Dudley could do something.
+He grabbed it from Harry and tossed it to the ground.
+He stomped down hard on it and broke the little fragile thing into pieces.
+He had a good laugh about it with his friends, then left Harry to his misery.
+Harry, now alone, picked up the broken pieces and tried to salvage what he could.
+After a minute or two of tinkering around he discovered that the main part of the noise maker was still intact.
+After breaking away the plastic casing on both sides and fiddling with it a bit he got the noise maker to work again.

 That was the moment it all began.
 Something in Harry had awoken.
 Something in him had sparked and come to life when he had seen the INSIDE of the noise maker.
 When he learned that even without the plastic case thing covering it, it still made noise...